IBM-EPBL/IBM-Project-54082-1661588854/PROJECT DEVELOPMENT PHASE/SPRINT 2/DATASET/README.md

 ## For DHL Logistics the data are downloaded from Kaggle (DHL Courier Facilities Dataset)
 #### File Format in Excel as (.csv) extension
+The dataset contains the below columns of data.

 | S# | Field Name | Type | Description |
 |:---------------------:|:---------------------:|:------------------------------:|:---------------------:|